-House passes $25B in 'emergency' Post Office funding, Trump threatens veto
+House passes $25B in 'emergency' Post Office funding, White House threatens veto

 The legislation also would reverse any cost-cutting measures that DeJoy implemented this year.

 Democrats point to growing concerns from constituents over mail delays coinciding with postal changes on DeJoy's watch.
-DeJoy rejected any political motives were at play, but told the Senate Friday there has been a slowdown.
+DeJoy rejected that any political motives were at play, but told the Senate Friday there has been a slowdown.

 “We all feel bad about the dip in our service," DeJoy said, adding that they working to fix the problems.